 Analyses were performed in three separate study areas: (α) the Usumacinta-Grijalva River Basin, (β) the coastal region along the southern end of the Bay of Campeche, and (γ) the Gulf of Mexico as a whole.

 The Usumacinta-Grijalva River Basin is the second largest freshwater contributor to the Gulf of Mexico.
-The headwaters for both rivers are in Guatemala, however, the majority of the basin falls within the political boundaries of Mexico, with drainage from the states of Tabasco, Chiapas, and Campeche.
+The headwaters for both rivers are in Guatemala; however, the majority of the basin falls within the political boundaries of Mexico, with drainage from the states of Tabasco, Chiapas, and Campeche.
 Precipitation patterns are seasonal and determined by a tropical monsoon climate regime which results in a June to October wet season.
-Tropical rain forests historically dominated the basin, however, extensive deforestation has occurred in the region for the purposes of coffee plantations, cattle ranching, and slash-and-burn agriculture.
+Tropical rain forests historically dominated the basin; however, extensive deforestation has occurred in the region for the purposes of coffee plantations, cattle ranching, and slash-and-burn agriculture.

 In the lowlands, the rivers extend into an expanse of marshes, swamps, bogs, and mangroves along the coast and delta.
 Unfortunately, both rivers have been engineered to reduce flooding, which has resulted in significant degradation of these wetlands.